-This post is going to share how I found my motivation to clean — even when I’m entirely overwhelmed by clutter and my life.
+This post is going to share how I found my motivation to clean & organize — even when I’m entirely overwhelmed by clutter and my life.
 You can find it — and it only takes changing how you view it, even if you’re depressed.

 Right now I am working with an accountability coach.

 Losing weight is something I really want to do, but I’ve not had much luck with it the last few years.